7 Tips for Buying Holiday Gifts for Pets

 The Infallible Edible Gift

 Let’s be honest—the way to a pet’s heart is often through his stomach.
 A bag of your pet’s favorite treats is guaranteed to be met with enthusiasm—just be careful about where you keep the wrapped gift, as the pet might not be able to resist peeking at something that smells so delicious.
-Bonus: if you ration the treats, this is the gift that keeps on giving.
+The Honest Kitchen’s Instant Eggnog, supplements and broth, as well as their wet toppers make the perfect stocking-stuffer!

 Get a Twin…